Are you looking for a way to switch or convert custom post types in WordPress?

 In this article, we will show you how to easily switch custom post types in WordPress without using any code.

-Why Do You Need to Switch Post Types in WordPress?
+Why Might You Need to Switch Post Types in WordPress?

 Post types are the different kinds of content you can add to your WordPress website.
-There are 5 default post types, which are posts, pages, attachments, revisions, and menus.
+There are 5 default post types:

 You can also easily create your own custom post types to better organize the content on your blog.
 For instance, you can create custom post types to display portfolios, testimonials, products, and more.